 In sepsis, early aggressive fluid resuscitation to correct hypovolaemia makes sense and should improve the outcome, though evidence is currently scant.
 NICE recommends that the initial total volume in patients with evidence of poor perfusion should be at least 500ml, delivered as quickly as possible and certainly within 15 minutes.
-International guidance, supported by NICE, extends this to a total volume of 30 ml per kg body weight though increasingly guidance is erring on the side of caution and reducing this to 20 ml per kg.
+International guidance, most recently released by the Surviving Sepsis Campaign in October 2021, extends this to a total volume of 30 ml per kg body weight though increasingly guidance is erring on the side of caution and NICE in NG51 suggest an initial bolus of up to 20 ml per kg.
 This is our current recommendation.
 This can be delivered in divided fluid challenges of 500ml of crystalloid, provided that there is a favourable response after each challenge.

-Fluid challenges should always be commenced within the first hour (with the first 500ml delivered within 15 minutes) in any patient with a lactate >2 mmol/l and any Red Flag criterion (e.g. systolic blood pressure of <90 mmHg (or a drop of 40 mmHg from their usual levels)) or any two Amber Flag criteria.
+Fluid challenges should always be commenced within the first hour (with the first 500ml delivered within 15 minutes) in any patient with Red Flag Sepsis.
 If the lactate is >4 mmol/l and the patient is hypotensive, Critical Care should also be called.
 Fluid resuscitation can still be considered in patients with a normal lactate and blood pressure >90 mmHg according to clinical assessment.